cbohnert67/lioua--datascience/content/programming/roadmap.md

 - Learn how to define and call functions.
 - Practice implementing data manipulation and analysis tasks.

-## Part 3: Problem-Solving and Data Analysis
+## III.
+Problem-Solving and Data Analysis

 ### Step 9: Problem-Solving Strategies